pew-org/pew/README.md

 Controls whether the active virtualenv will access the packages in the global Python `site-packages` directory.

-`usage: pew-toggleglobalsitepackages [-q]`
+`usage: pew toggleglobalsitepackages [-q]`

 ### mkproject ###

 Create a new virtualenv in the `WORKON_HOME` and project directory in `PROJECT_HOME`.

-`usage: pew-mkproject [-hd] [-p PYTHON] [-i PACKAGES] [-a PROJECT] [-r REQUIREMENTS] [-t TEMPLATES] [-l] envname`
+`usage: pew mkproject [-hd] [-p PYTHON] [-i PACKAGES] [-a PROJECT] [-r REQUIREMENTS] [-t TEMPLATES] [-l] envname`

 The template option may be repeated to have several templates used to create a new project.
 The templates are applied in the order named on the command line.
-All other options are passed to `pew-new` to create a virtual environment with the same name as the project.
+All other options are passed to `pew new` to create a virtual environment with the same name as the project.

 A template is simply an executable to be found in `WORKON_HOME`, it will be called with the name of the project, and the project directory as first and second argument, respectively.
 A `template_django` script is given as example inside the `pew` package.